kubernetes-csi/csi-driver-host-path/README.md

 ```

 ## Confirm Hostpath driver works
-The Hostpath driver is configured to create new volumes under `/tmp` inside the hostpath container that is specified in the plugin DaemonSet found [here](./deploy/hostpath/csi-hostpath-plugin.yaml).
-This path persist as long as the DaemonSet pod is up and running.
+The Hostpath driver is configured to create new volumes under `/csi-data-dir` inside the hostpath container that is specified in the plugin StatefulSet found [here](./deploy/kubernetes-latest/hostpath/csi-hostpath-plugin.yaml).
+This path persist as long as the StatefulSet pod is up and running.

 A file written in a properly mounted Hostpath volume inside an application should show up inside the Hostpath container.
 The following steps confirms that Hostpath is working properly.
 First, create a file from the application pod as shown: